ColibriCoder/MultithreadedRandomizer/README.md

 # MultithreadedRandomizer

-MultithreadedRandomizer is a app for generating random 5-10 length character strings in a multiple threads and storing them in a Microsoft Access database file (mdb).
+MultithreadedRandomizer is an app for generating random 5-10 length character strings in a multiple threads and storing them in a Microsoft Access database file (mdb).

 Usage: